 - ESL funding may be claimed for funded children/students who require additional English language supports and instruction to achieve grade level expectations in English and other subject areas.
 Annual assessment documentation must be kept on file at the school that supports the coding and funding of these students. - 2.
 Funded children/students eligible for ESL funding must be coded either: - a.
 Foreign born code 301; or - b.
 Canadian born code 303. - 3.
 Two enrolment counts are taken for ESL funding, one on the September count date, and another on the March count date.
 Each count will be used for funding 50 per cent of the school year except, if the March count of ESL students is lower than the September count, then the September count will be used for the entire school year. - 4.
-ESL funded children between the ages of 3 years 6 months and 4 years 6 months on September 1 that are identified after the September count date and reported on the March count will be eligible for 50 per cent ECS ESL funding and 50 per cent of the ECS base instruction funding.

-- Funding is provided for a maximum of 5 years for eligible ESL funded children/students.
-Coding for ESL children/students should be maintained even after the ESL funding for that funded child/student has been exhausted. - 6.
-Funded students enrolled in home education, shared responsibility, outreach or online programs are not eligible for funding under this section
+ESL funded children between the ages of 3 years 8 months and 4 years 6 months on September 1 that are identified after the September count date and reported on the March count will be eligible for 50 per cent ECS ESL funding and 50 per cent of the ECS base instruction funding. - 5.
+Funding is provided for a maximum of 5 years for eligible ESL funded children/students.
+ESL coding should be maintained for as long as the child/student requires ESL support, even after the ESL funding for that funded child/student has been exhausted.
+The need for ongoing ESL supports is determined by the results of an English language proficiency assessment that is administered annually. - 6.
+Funded students enrolled in home education, shared responsibility, outreach, print-based distance education or online programs are not eligible for funding under this section